Find Out About Bed Bugs

 Bed bugs are small insects that feed on the blood of mammals and birds.
-Adult bed bugs are oval, wingless and rusty red colour and have flat bodies, antennae and small eyes.
+Adults are oval, wingless and rusty red colour and have flat bodies, antennae and small eyes.
 They are visible to the naked eye, but often hide in cracks and crevices.
-When bed bugs feed, their bodies swell and become a brighter red.
-In homes, bed bugs feed primarily on the blood of humans, usually at night when people are sleeping.
+When they feed, their bodies swell and become a brighter red.
+In homes, they feed primarily on the blood of humans, usually at night when people are sleeping.

 Why are they called Bed Bugs?

-The name of the “bed bug” is derived from the preferred habitat of the bed bugs which is the nearby or on the beds and bedding or other sleep areas.
-Bed bugs are mainly active at night, but are not exclusively nocturnal.
+The name of the “bed bug” is derived from the preferred habitat of the bed bugs which is the beds and bedding or other sleep areas.
+Bed bugs are mainly active at night but are not exclusively nocturnal.
 They usually feed on their hosts without being noticed.

 Where do Bed Bugs come from?

 Bed bugs are not native to Australia.
 They originate from Europe and Asia and were brought to Australia by travellers.

 What are Bed Bug signs & symptoms?

 The first signs and symptoms of a bed bug infestation may be the presence of bites on family members.
 A thorough inspection of your bed, mattress, surrounding areas and the common hiding spots may also reveal the bed bugs and their castings themselves, however, due to their size, they are often hard to see.
 Another sign would be small bloodstains from crushed bugs on sheets or mattresses or rusty or dark spots of bug excrement on mattresses, bedding or walls.
 When bed bug infestations are severe an offensive, sweet, musty odour from their scent glands may be smelt.